rpbouman/huey/README.md

 ## Secrets Manager

-Huey now includes a built-in GUI for [DuckDB's Secrets Manager](https://duckdb.org/docs/current/configuration/secrets_manager), making it easy to configure credentials for cloud storage and other external services — no SQL required.
+Huey now includes a built-in GUI for <a href="https://duckdb.org/docs/current/configuration/secrets_manager" target="_blank" rel="noopener noreferrer">DuckDB's Secrets Manager</a>, making it easy to configure credentials for cloud storage and other external services — no SQL required.

 <img width="864" height="379" alt="image" src="https://github.com/user-attachments/assets/c225d2f1-8e00-41a8-8be2-30d959ce8a8a" />